 Something that is a red flag and greatly increases the probability of being audited is disclosing different income than what your employer tells IRS that you earn.
 In order to avoid this you should make sure that all of your figures match your third party statements that your employer has provided.
 If they are any differences and you believe that your employer has made a mistake, make sure that you can contact him to resolve any differences as soon as possible.

 Filing your taxes before April 15th might not a good idea!
 This is a commonly overlooked aspect, and many people don’t know that it can trigger an audit.
 I realize that you want to get your taxes done as early as possible, but you might want to wait just a bit longer.

 The IRS has a specific quota of audits that they must reach and they try to get them out of the way as early as possible.
 If you’re the type of person who likes to get things done early, you may need to prepare yourself for an IRS audit as well.
 It’s not fair, I know!
 In general, you have the option to file your taxes at the latest in October.
 Now, I’m not saying that you should wait that long to get your taxes done, but waiting at least a month or two after April would be a great idea.

-Everyone has internet access and a PC these days, so more and more people are filing their taxes online.
+Most people have internet access and a PC these days, so more and more people are filing their taxes online.
 It’s fast, easy and usually free, but there is a downside.
 When you file electronically it will allow the IRS to run the software they use to flat suspicious tax returns , which can possibly initiate an audit.
 Your best course of action is to do things the old fashioned way and file by paper.